networknt/light-doc/content/tutorial/eventuate/todo-list/hybrid-docker.md

   -d '{"host":"lightapi.net","service":"todo","action":"create", "version": "0.1.0", "title": "create todo item from hybrid-command", "completed": false, "order": 1}'
 ```

-Let's get all the todo items from query service with the following command
+Let's get all the todo items from the query service with the following command

 ```
 curl -X POST \